-For this course, you’ll need a basic knowledge of hiragana and katakana as well as general JLPT N3 level knowledge.
+For this course, you’ll need a basic knowledge of hiragana and katakana, as well as general JLPT N3 level knowledge.

 Even if you aren’t studying for the exam, this course is great for those who want to study business Japanese.

-Each lesson includes kanji tests, vocabulary words, reading practice, grammar practice and more.
+Lessons include kanji tests, vocabulary words, reading practice, grammar practice and more.

 Using it is super easy and works with your schedule, too—all you need to do is sign up and all the videos, lectures and course materials are available for you to learn as you go.
 If necessary, you can get in touch with your teacher and other students for extra help.